JosBenn1/JosBenn1/README.md

-# Hi I'm Benito 👋
-# Bonjour Je m'apelle Benito

-### I'm currently studying Software Development and Management Engineering
+# Bienvenidos

+Soy Jose Benito Romero Contreras

 <!--
 **JosBenn1/JosBenn1** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.